ruyashaikh9/github-practice/README.md

 # github-practice
-this is my first repositery
+this is my first repository
+Author- Ruya shaikh